Explaining the inner workings of the points game, there’s always one topic where you see the eyes start to squint, as bewilderment takes over.

 Intriguingly, there’s been talk of alliance wide currencies as the next frontier, where you’d earn one type of miles across all the airlines in an alliance, at rates set the same for all.

-This would create new challenges for loyalty programs looking to add value by making theirs special, by doing things like limiting points availability to outside flyers, but it would simplify the concept, and the ins and outs of booking.
-This stuff is complicated…
+This would create new challenges for loyalty programs looking to add value by making theirs special, by doing things like limiting points availability to outside flyers, but it would simplify the concept, and the ‘ins and outs’ of booking.

-People look like you’re explaining particle physics when you say that the best way to book ANA first class is to earn credit card points from Amex, wait for a 30% point transfer bonus from Virgin Atlantic, search on United.com for ANA seats, then call Virgin Atlantic to book the flights to Japan, where Virgin Atlantic no longer flies, on ANA, over the phone…
+People look like you’re explaining particle physics when you say that the best way to book ANA first class is to earn credit card points from Amex, wait for a big 30% point transfer bonus from Amex to Virgin Atlantic, search on United.com for ANA seats, then call Virgin Atlantic to book the flights to Japan, where Virgin Atlantic no longer flies, for a flight on ANA,.